This post may contain affiliate links, please see the privacy policy for details.

 • Using a pastry cutter, forks, or even your fingers, cut the butter and shortening into the dry ingredients until the mixture resembles crumbs the size of peas.

-• Mix the apple cider vinegar and 4 Tablespoons of ice water into the dough, continue to mix adding additional Tablespoons of ice water as needed until the dough comes together.
+• Mix the apple cider vinegar and 4 tablespoons of ice water into the dough, continue to mix adding additional tablespoons of ice water as needed until the dough comes together.

 • Wrap the dough in plastic wrap and set in the refrigerator for at least 15 minutes.